The Week In Manchester United: Van Gaal's neck still on the chopping block despite FA Cup triumph

 The camp has been split on Jesse Lingard this season, with some willing to give the lifelong United fan leeway while others aren't bothered that he's been at the club since he was seven and want rid.
 All fans can probably agree that at the moment he isn't good enough to start every week, which is a privilege afforded to him by Van Gaal for much of the season.
 In the final, Lingard started on the bench but replaced goalscorer Juan Mata to give United that extra pace on the attack.

 His finishing has been questionable this season, with him more likely to miss a sitter than to score one of the same quality as his strike against Chelsea a few months ago.
 However, when the ball came to him in extra time at Wembley, Lingard hit it perfectly, and won his team the FA Cup.
 You can only imagine how that would have felt for him.
 Not just playing for your boyhood team in the FA Cup final, but scoring a brilliant goal, in extra time, to win the trophy.
 Incredible.

 Loser of the week

-Chris Smalling often looks like a penalty or red card is in him, as he regularly grabs and drags players in the penalty area.
+Chris Smalling often looks like he's got a penalty or red card in him, as he regularly grabs and drags players in the penalty area.

 He owes Lingard a pint for saving the day, after Smalling's second yellow for a rugby tackle in extra time could have cost United the Cup.
 In the semi-final, Smalling scored an own goal, only for Martial to pop up with a late winner.